 Radiation therapy side effects are inevitable, but everybody will respond differently to treatment, with no way to predict how any individual will react or the severity of their reaction.

-Some people may experience only mild symptoms, while others will feel quite ill.
+Some people may experience only mild symptoms, while others feel quite ill.

 What Are the Side Effects of Radiation Therapy?

-Not only will radiation therapy side effects vary between individuals, but the type of cancer and the area of the body being treated can significantly alter the nature of the symptoms and their severity.
+Not only will radiation therapy side effects vary between individuals, but the type of cancer and the area of the body being treated can significantly alter the symptoms’ nature and severity.
 There are also two distinct types of side effects: early and late.